-Does Apex Legends Mobile support cross-play?
-Here's what we found.
+Apex Legends Mobile: Does it support cross-play?

 Best answer: No. Although Apex Legends Mobile can be played between Android and iOS, cross-play is not supported between the mobile version and Apex Legends on console or PC.
-Apex Legends Mobile is being built specifically for mobile devices and is not just a straight port of Apex Legends.
+Apex Legends Mobile is built specifically for mobile devices and is not just a straight port of Apex Legends.

 What is Apex Legends Mobile?

-Apex Legends Mobile is being developed by Respawn Entertainment as a mobile spin-off for the popular battle royale.
-Though it will include some of the same iconic characters and the World's Edge map, it will differ from the console and PC versions of Apex Legends.
+Apex Legends Mobile is a mobile spin-off of the popular battle royale developed by Respawn Entertainment.
+Though it includes some of the same iconic characters and maps, it will differ from the console and PC versions of Apex Legends.

 Respawn first released Apex Legends in February 2019, seemingly as an alternative to Fortnite, one of the best battle royales out there.
 Apex Legends stars hero characters, appropriately dubbed Legends, who have unique abilities that players can use throughout matches.
 What makes Apex Legends a little different from its competition is that it focuses on co-op and teamwork play, grouping players into squads of two or three people.